TLCFEM/vpmr/README.md

 The `exprtk` is used to parse the expression and compute the value.
 The provided kernel function must be valid and supported by `exprtk`.
+Check the [documentation](https://www.partow.net/programming/exprtk/) regardning how to write a valid expression.

 For example, to compute the approximation of `exp(-t^2/10)`, one can create a file `kernel.txt` with the following
 content: